 Lowest starting MSRP: PURE at $54,670

 Ownership peace of mind is bolstered by a comprehensive warranty package.
 Every new QX60 comes with a 4-year/60,000-mile basic coverage and a 6-year/70,000-mile powertrain coverage.
 Additionally, Infiniti provides 7-year/unlimited-mileage Corrosion coverage.
-To help you plan your purchase, we provide a payment calculator to estimate monthly costs based on your specific down payment and trade-in value.

 Frequently Asked Questions